ACGA Council

 Director, UBS SDIC Fund Management, UBS Asset Management China

-In 2004, Mr Williams became the first foreigner to lead a Chinese bank, Shenzhen Development Bank, since the founding of the People’s Republic of China.
-Previously, he held various roles for Citibank in Taiwan, Hong Kong and Shenzhen, including as the Taiwan general manager for American Express and Standard Chartered Bank.
-Most recently, he was the inaugural executive director and general manager of Harvard Center (Shanghai), Harvard University’s base of operations in China.
+In 2004, Williams became the first foreigner to lead a Chinese bank -- Shenzhen Development Bank --since the founding of the PRC.
+Previously, he had served in various roles for Citibank in Taiwan, Hong Kong and Shenzhen, and as the Taiwan general manager for American Express Company and Standard Chartered Bank.
+Most recently, Williams was the inaugural Executive Director and General Manager of Harvard Center (Shanghai) Co., Ltd., Harvard University’s base of operations in China.

-Mr Williams graduated magna cum laude in East Asian Languages and Civilizations from Harvard College in 1978 and obtained his MBA from Harvard Business School in 1982.
-He is currently a Senior Fellow at the Ash Center of Harvard Kennedy School of Government and an associate at the Harvard Fairbank Center for Chinese Studies.
+Williams graduated magna cum laude in East Asian Languages and Civilizations from Harvard College in 1978 and received his MBA from Harvard Business School in 1982 and is currently an associate at the Harvard Fairbank Center for Chinese Studies.
 He is fluent in Mandarin Chinese.

 Mr Williams joined the ACGA Council in 2018.